-For the degree of Bachelor of Education: Candidates must hold the degree of Bachelor of Arts, Science, or Commerce with second class honours or the equivalent.
-They must further satisfy the professional aptitude requirements of the Committee on Admissions.
+For the degree of Bachelor of Education: Candidates must hold the degree of Bachelor of Arts, Science, or Commerce with second class benours or the equivalent.
+They must further satisfy the professional ptitude requirements of the Committee on Admissions.

-the degree of Master of Arts are offered by

-provide teachers with graduate study in the

-gical foundations of the art of teaching and in

-own secondary teaching.
-Candidates thereis Bachelor of Arts, Science or Commerce and

-with second class honours or the equivalent.

-Traduate requirements of the Committee on
+The courses leading to the degree of Master of Arts are offered by School of Education to provide teachers with graduate study in the philosophical and psychological foundations of the art of teaching and in particular fields of their own secondary teaching.
+Candidates theresee should hold the degree of Bachelor of Arts, Science or Commerce and further degree of B.Ed. with second class honours or the equivalent.
+They must further satisfy the graduate requirements of the Committee Admissions.